nmukerje/misc/EMR_Yarn_Node_Labels/README.md

-# Set Yarn Node labels on an EMR Cluster
+# Setting Yarn Node labels on an EMR Cluster to place Application Masters on OnDemand instances

 ### Overview